groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

 ## Convert PDF to Excel

 Spreadsheet formats are designed to represent data in the form of rows and columns, and this way tables are much easier to use.
-Therefore, when it's required to transform data from PDF file into Excel format GroupDocs.Conversion library comes to resque.
+Therefore, when it's required to transform data from a PDF file into Excel format GroupDocs.Conversion library comes to the rescue.

-You can choose from wide range of supported spreadsheet formats:
+You can choose from a wide range of supported spreadsheet formats:

 * Microsoft Excel - XLS, XLSX, XLSM, XLSB, XLTX, XLT;
 * OpenDocument - ODS, OTS;
 * Apple iWork Numbers.

-Required spreadsheet format can be specified with the help of [SpreadsheetFileType](https://reference.groupdocs.com/conversion/java/groupdocs.conversion.filetypes/spreadsheetfiletype) class, however default format for PDF to Spreadsheet conversion is XLSX.
+Required spreadsheet format can be specified with the help of the [SpreadsheetFileType](https://reference.groupdocs.com/conversion/java/groupdocs.conversion.filetypes/spreadsheetfiletype) class, however, the default format for PDF to Spreadsheet conversion is XLSX.
 Please check below how to convert PDF to Excel in Java in a few lines of code.

 ```java